apiel/zicBox/NOTE.md

 - FIXME tempo issue

-- NOTE in bass engine (multi synth), should we make have 2 multi fx instead of those

 - TODO ARP for synth, like note repeat, put a encoder to select ARP scale, from none to whatever... the when clicking trigger note, it would play the note or ARP, no matter if sequencer is playing or not.

 - TODO improve multi drum: